1. History of the American People: Memory and Identity [Detailed information]

 This course focuses primarily on the history and current status of formal analysis, genre studies, and cultural interpretation of film narratives and other visual texts in America.
 The aim is for students to be able to analyze a broad spectrum of films, to perceive these texts in the context of the larger American cultural history, to explain the aspects of formal design, ideology and rhetoric, and to develop their argumentative skills related to this discipline.

-6.Institutions and Organizations: Meaning and Function [Detailed information, in Spanish]
+6.Institutions and Organizations: Meaning and Function [Detailed information]

 In this course, the primary aspects of the US political system will be analyzed under the premise that its institutions are a true reflection of its citizens.
 We will study the historical origin of the US government, its constitutional framework, and the different branches into which its power is divided.
 We will pay special attention to the figure of the president.
 We will study the strengths and weaknesses of the different presidents, reviewing their mandates.
 We will discover the importance of the power that is in the hands of the different States and local institutions in the daily life of Americans, and we will evaluate the importance of the media, lobbies, and pressure groups and their influence on politics.

-7.The Exported America: The Social History of Americanization in the World [Detailed information, in Spanish]
+7.The Exported America: The Social History of Americanization in the World [Detailed information]

 This course will enable students to learn and understand the key impact of Americanization since the early twentieth century in Europe, with special emphasis on the economic and cultural dimensions during the inter-war period.
 The process of Americanization had political, economic, social and cultural ramifications (among many others) that have continued to this day.